pamparamm/ComfyUI-ppm/README.md

 Just a bunch of some random nodes modified/fixed/created by me and/or others.
 If any node starts throwing errors after an update - try to delete and re-add the node.

-You can browse example workflows inside ComfyUI's "Browse Templates/Custom Nodes/ComfyUi-ppm" menu.
+You can browse example workflows for FLUX and SDXL NoobAI inside ComfyUI's "Browse Templates/Custom Nodes/ComfyUi-ppm" menu.
 I'll probably add some more examples in future (but I'm kinda lazy, kek).

 ## Nodes